 Who should apply?

-NWC internships are available for graduate students currently enrolled in accredited U.S. universities and colleges as well as recent graduates/young professionals with advanced degrees.
-In exceptional cases, undergraduate students may be accepted.
+NWC Internship are available for graduate and undergraduate students currently enrolled in accredited U.S. universities and colleges as well as recent graduates/young professionals with advanced degrees.
 Applicants must have excellent research, analysis, and writing skills, and have strong communication skills.
 Experience using various library/research resources, including electronic databases, to produce coherent and concise analytic pieces is required.
 Opportunities are particularly appropriate for students in the fields of: Security Studies, International Relations, Grand Strategy, Military Studies, and Political Science.

 The work environment is moderate to fast-paced, professional, and requires a mature student with some office experience.
 The candidate must be team-oriented, but able to work independently and without constant oversight.
 Depending on the time of year, there may be considerable administrative duties, including copying/scanning, assisting in events, data input and organization, among others, and interns will be expected to be willing and comfortable in assisting in these duties.